 If a contract employee becomes sick and contracts COVID-19 the staffing agency (depending on size) is responsible for paying the employee under Families First Coronavirus Response Act (FFCRA or Act)

 This employment law requires certain employers (depending on size) to provide employees with paid sick leave or expanded family and medical leave for specified reasons related to COVID-19.

 Having a contract temp worker come on board usually means the learning curve is shortened as work must be completed quickly and efficiently.

-You may not have time to train them as thoroughly as you would a direct-hire full-time employee so the typical learning curve time requires adjustment.
+A hiring manager may not have time to train them as thoroughly as they would a direct-hire full-time employee so the typical learning curve time requires adjustment.